Chapter 8. Configuring a Basic Overcloud using Pre-Provisioned Nodes

 (overcloud) $ source ~/stackrc (undercloud) $

-The process for scaling pre-provisioned nodes is similar to the standard scaling procedures in Chapter 11, Scaling the Overcloud.
+The process for scaling pre-provisioned nodes is similar to the standard scaling procedures in Chapter 13, Scaling overcloud nodes.
 However, the process for adding new pre-provisioned nodes differs since pre-provisioned nodes do not use the standard registration and management process from OpenStack Bare Metal (ironic) and OpenStack Compute (nova).

 Scaling Up Pre-Provisioned Nodes